MalayPalace/Bank-Statement-Utility/README.md

 Planning to add more banks and even Credit Card statements.

 ## Dependencies:
+Utility is using below following dependencies.
-Thanks to below library creator:
+Thanks to library creator & contributors
 <p>
 <a href="https://github.com/datastax/python-driver">DataStax Driver for Apache Cassandra</a><br>
 <a href="https://pypi.org/project/xlrd/">xlrd</a><br>